OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 #New GPO Office Installation

-Register a Group Policy that will silently install Office 2013 on computer startup.
+This script will configure an existing Active Directory Group Policy to silently install Office 2013 on computer startup.

 ###Pre-requisites